-The President and CEO, appointed on 5 November 2013, will not receive any compensation or other benefit in the form of salary, bonus or pension scheme from the Company.
-The Company's management has no supplementary pension insurances in excess of the statutory pension in force.
+The President and CEO, who held the position until 5 May 2022, did not receive any compensation or other benefit in the form of salary, bonus or pension scheme.
+The company management has no supplementary pension insurances in excess of the statutory pension in force.

-Finnlines had no option schemes on 31 December 2021.
+Finnlines had no option schemes on 31 December 2022.
 The President and CEO, the Executive Committee or the Board of Directors have no share-based incentive programmes.